The Ideal Membership Problem and Abelian Groups: Multi-sorted CSPs and IMP

 \subsection{Multi-sorted problems}

-In most theoretical studies of the \CSP\ all variables are assumed to have the same domain, this type of \CSP s are known as \emph{one-sorted \CSP s}.
-However, for various purposes, mainly for more involved algorithms such as in \cite{Bulatov17,Zhuk17} one might consider \CSP s where different variables of a \CSP\ have different domains, this type of \CSP s are known as \emph{multi-sorted \CSP s}~\cite{BulatovJ03-multi-sorted}.
+In most theoretical studies of the \CSP\ all variables are assumed to have the same domain, \CSP s of this type are known as \emph{one-sorted \CSP s}.
+However, for various purposes, mainly for more involved algorithms such as in \cite{Bulatov17,Zhuk17,Zhuk20:proof} one might consider \CSP s where different variables of a \CSP\ have different domains, \CSP s of this type are known as \emph{multi-sorted \CSP s}~\cite{BulatovJ03-multi-sorted}.
 We study this notion in the context of the \IMP\ and provide a reduction for multi-sorted languages that are pp-interpretable.
 This in particular is useful in this paper as it provides a reduction between languages that are invariant under an affine polymorphism over an arbitrary Abelian group and languages over several cyclic $p$-groups.
 Definitions below are from \cite{BulatovJ03-multi-sorted}.

 \begin{definition} For any finite collection of finite domains $\mc{D} =\{D_t\mid t \in T\}$, and any list of indices $(t_1, t_2,\dots, t_m) \in T^m$, a subset $R$ of $D_{t_1}\times D_{t_2} \times\dots\times D_{t_m}$, together with the list $(t_1, t_2,\dots, t_m)$, is called a \emph{multi-sorted} relation over $\mc{D}$ with arity $m$ and signature $(t_1, t_2,\dots, t_m)$.
 For any such relation $R$, the signature of $R$ is denoted $\sigma(R)$. \end{definition}